briangeorge8/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 # Checkpoint
 4.1 What is a control structure?
+   Organized program logic

 4.2 What is a decision structure?
+   Option based program logic

 4.3What is a single alternative decision structure?
+   Utilizing a single decision

 4.4 What is a Boolean expression?
+   True or false

-4.5 What types of relationships between values can you test with relational operators?
+4.5 What types of relationships between values can you test with relational operators? greater than, less than, equal to, not equal to

 4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20.
+   If y is equal to 20
+   Then set x to 0

 4.7 Write a pseudocode If-Then statement that assigns 0.2 to commission if sales is greater than or equal to 10,000.
+   If salse is greater than or equal to 10000
+   Then set commission to .2

 4.8 How does a dual alternative decision structure work?
+   Utilizing both decision paths

 4.9 What statement do you use in pseudocode to write a dual alternative decision structure?
+   If/Else

 4.10 When you write an If-Then-Else statement, under what circumstances do the statements that appear between Else and End If execute?
+   If the initial condition in IF is false

 4.11 If the following pseudocode were an actual program, what would it display?
 ```
 If "z" < "a" Then